 In determining amounts, if any, to be recorded for impairment of financial assets, management makes assumptions in assessing whether certain facts and circumstances, such as repayment default and adverse economic conditions, are indicators that there may be a measurable decrease in the estimated future cash flows from outstanding balances.
 Management also makes estimates of the amount of future cash flows from balances determined to be impaired, as well as the timing of such cash flows.
 If the balances are individually significant, the amount and timing of cash flows are estimated for each receivable individually.
-Where indicators of impairment are not observable on individually significant, management estimates the impairment by classifying each receivable or group of receivables according to their characteristics, such as credit risks, and applying appropriate factors, such as historical loss experience, to each class with similar characteristics.
+Where indicators of impairment are not observable on individually significant receivables, or on a group or portfolio of receivables that are not individually significant, management estimates the impairment by classifying each receivable or group of receivables according to their characteristics, such as credit risks, and applying appropriate factors, such as historical loss experience, to each class with similar characteristics.
 The use of assumptions makes uncertainty inherent in such estimates.